Icinga/icinga2/doc/06-distributed-monitoring.md

 * Internal config package for runtime created objects (downtimes, comments, hosts, etc.) at `/var/lib/icinga2/api/packages/_api`

-If you need already deployed config packages from the Director, or synced cluster zones, you can also sync the entire `/var/lib/icinga2` directory.
+If you need already deployed config packages from the Director, or synced cluster zones, you can also sync the entire `/var/lib/icinga2/api/packages` directory.
 This directory should also be included in your [backup strategy](02-getting-started.md#install-backup).

+Do **not** sync `/var/lib/icinga2/api/zones*` manually - this is an internal directory and handled by the Icinga cluster config sync itself.

 > **Note**
 >